seth-mc/seth-mc/README.md

 <br />

 I'm [Seth McClimans](https://sethmcclimans.net/), I started coding to automate my most redundant tasks, and am now using it to build MVPs for my first businesses.
-I started with Python, HTML/CSS, and now code mainly in JavaScript, specifically in React.
+I started with Python + HTML/CSS, now coding mainly in JavaScript (specifically with React).